 NOTE: This control method is suitable for gliding in good 'normal' air without huge turbulence, it does not replace proper active flying with the brakes in strong turbulent conditions.
-If you are unsure about the air return the glider to trim speed, release the B risers and fly the glider actively with the brakes.
+If you are unsure about the air return the glider and internal pressure through turbulence helping you to maintain a higher average speed and at the same time reducing the likelihood of to trim speed, release the B risers and fly the glider actively with the brakes.